 One of the most popular freight ferry services we offer is the booking of unaccompanied freight, which is proving to be a continually beneficial method of transporting goods for a number of reasons.
+As much as 71% of Irish Sea ferry freight is moved unaccompanied.

 What is Unaccompanied Freight?